-1st Semester, 2020/21
+1st Semester, 2021/22

-In Fall 2020, the course will be given online.
 News and updates about the course will be communicated through the telegram channel of the course [Link].

 The moodle page will only contain a link to this page.